-A pioneer in the fields of contemporary art and music, Max Neuhaus is credited with being the first to explore the role of sound as a primary medium in the visual arts.
+A pioneer in the fields of contemporary art and music, Neuhaus is credited with being the first to explore the role of sound as a primary medium for installations and site-specific pieces.
 Unlike music, his works are never a succession of changing audio events in time, but continuous markers of “a site as a whole and the different places within it.”
-For Neuhaus, sound is the material he uses to “transform the space into a place.”
-Neuhaus explains that “trying to capture this work with a recording is as silly as chipping the paint off the canvas, putting it in a box and thinking you still have the painting.”
-One of a number of works from the Moment series, Time Piece Beacon is premised—as are all his works—on perception as a whole, involving sight and hearing and touch—in other words, the visitor’s physical presence.
+For Neuhaus, sound was the material he used to “transform the space into a place.”
+Neuhaus explained that “trying to capture this work with a recording is as silly as chipping the paint off the canvas, putting it in a box and thinking you still have the painting.”
+One of a number of works from the Moment series, Time Piece Beacon is premised on perception as a whole, involving sight and hearing and touch—in other words, the visitor’s entire physical presence.

-For each project, Neuhaus makes a drawing-text diptych.
-This is what he calls a “statement in another medium,” although this statement is mixed since it involves a visual description and a verbal one.
-Whereas, in his drawings, Neuhaus experiments with possible graphic and chromatic solutions to visualize sound, his written notes reach surprisingly poem-like qualities.
+For each project, Neuhaus made a drawing-text diptych (the one corresponding to Time Piece Beacon is on view in Dia:Beacon’s galleries).
+This is what he called a “statement in another medium,” although this statement is mixed since it involves a visual description and a verbal one.
+Whereas in his drawings Neuhaus experimented with possible graphic and chromatic solutions to visualize sound, his written notes have surprisingly poetic qualities.

-In addition to the presentation of his work in numerous exhibitions over the past 40 years, today there are a dozen works by Max Neuhaus permanently installed in public and private venues.
-The two works in Dia’s collection (Time Piece Beacon and Times Square, 1977/2002, in Manhattan) are the only ones located in North America.
+In addition to the presentation of his work in numerous exhibitions over the past forty years, today there are a dozen works by Neuhaus permanently installed in public and private venues.
+Along with his last installation at the Menil Collection, Houston, in 2008, the two works in Dia’s collection—Time Piece Beacon and Times Square (1977/2002) in New York City—are the only permanent installations by Neuhaus located in North America.

 Many thanks to Phil Burk for his technical collaboration and support of Time Piece Beacon.